-'Monetary Policy' is explained in detail and with examples in the Laws & Regulations edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Monetary Policy' is explained in detail and with examples in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 This is one of the two tools the government has to influence the overall economy.
 With monetary policy, a nation’s central bank takes action to influence the economy.
 In the United States, the Federal Reserve Board is the central bank.
 They regulate the interest rates and money supply available in the country to stabilize the national currency and to control inflation.
 Monetary policy is the sister policy to fiscal policy.

 Monetary policy is effective because the Federal Reserve or other central bank is able to change the real cost of money.
 This allows them to influence business and consumer spending behavior and the amount of money they use.
 With this policy, central banks are able to mange their nation’s money supply.
 It allows them to oversee stable economic growth.

 The money supply is made up of several components.
 These include cash, checks, credit, and money market funds.
 Credit is among the most important and biggest categories of money supply.
 It covers mortgages, loans, bonds, and other promises to repay.

 There are two goals in which central banks utilize monetary policy.
 They are attempting to manage inflation levels and to lower unemployment rates.
 The United States Federal Reserve maintains particular target ranges in these two goals.

 The Fed desires its core inflation rates to be around 2% and no higher than 2.5%.
 They are seeking to keep unemployment rates under 6.5%.
 The U.S. believes a healthy unemployment rate ranges from 4.7% to 5.8%.
 On top of this, the Federal Reserve is looking for steady rates of economic growth.
 By this they mean a yearly increase of from 2% to 3% in the Gross Domestic Product.